| Special Rules for Certain Employees

 The following amounts paid to veterans or their families are not taxable.

-- Disability compensation and pension payments for disabilities paid either to veterans or
+Education, training, and subsistence allowances.
+Disability compensation and pension payments for disabilities paid either to veterans or

-- Grants for motor vehicles for veterans who lost their sight or the use of their limbs.
+their families.
+Grants for homes designed for wheelchair living.
+Grants for motor vehicles for veterans who lost their sight or the use of their limbs.
+Veterans' insurance proceeds and dividends paid either to veterans or their

 beneficiaries, including the proceeds of a veteran's endowment policy paid before death.
+Interest on insurance dividends you leave on deposit with the VA.

 Rehabilitative program payments.
 VA payments to hospital